RaimedasSimutis/Application-Task-3/README.md

 [DEMO](https://application-task-3.vercel.app/)

 ## Things to improve
-- Cities list is huuuuge and has massive negative impact on performance.
-City suggestions could be refactored with API requests;
+- Cities list is huuuuge and has negative impact on performance.
+City suggestions could be refactored with API requests; :boom:
+- FE styling has some imperfections. :scream:

 ## Task
 - Get current weather from API for users city if user allowed to access theirs location, if